Q. What happens during a mammogram?

 Q: When is reconstruction done?

-A: Reconstruction is preformed by a plastic surgeon and can be done at the time of initial cancer surgery or at a later time.
+A: Reconstruction is preformed by a plastic surgeon and can be done at the time of initial cancer surgery or later.
 There are many different types of reconstruction.
 A plastic surgeon can help decide which is best for you.

 Q: How long does it take to recover from breast surgery?